 Students in the clinical program are required to complete three credit hours of practicum that includes 100 clock hours on site with a minimum 40 hours of direct client contact.
-Examples of typical practicum sites include public and private psychiatric hospitals, the GovState Family Development Center, residential treatment facilities for children, adolescents or adults, and agencies working with various special populations (e.g., abused women and children).
+Examples of typical practicum sites include public and private psychiatric hospitals, the GSU Family Development Center, residential treatment facilities for children, adolescents or adults, and agencies working with various special populations (e.g., abused women and children).

-Practicum assignments:
+Practicum site assignments:

-Practicum assignments are made by the Clinical Coordinator (ClinicalCoordinator@govst.edu).
-You should not attempt to arrange a practicum placement on your own without consulting the Coordinator.
-Students are asked to submit preferences for particular types of agencies/populations to the clinical coordinator as part of their application for practicum.
-Site assignments are made on the basis of student preferences, faculty determination of students' training needs, and the availability of acceptable sites.
-Students are not permitted to complete more than three credit hours (one semester) at a given site.
-A student may, however, be allowed to do an internship at the same site where a practicum was completed.
+Practicum site placements are made by the Clinical Coordinator, Ms. Jenna Putman.
+(ClinicalCoordinator@govst.edu).
+You should not attempt to arrange a practicum placement on your own without consulting the coordinator.
+Students are asked to submit preferences for types of agencies/populations to the clinical coordinator as part of their application for practicum.
+Practicum application requirements are based on the site's policies and may require a C.V. and cover letter.
+Site assignments are made based on student preferences, faculty determination of students' training needs, and the availability of acceptable sites.
+After completing practicum, students may either continue at the same site for Internship (see below) or transfer to a different site than the one at which they completed their practicum.

-The practicum must include the following requirements:
+The practicum experience must include the following requirements: